KDE/kreenshot-editor/README.md

 TODO
 ----
+- op crop
+    // TODO: this should also work for lines => add a "translate" method
 - when document is modified, it file status should become "modified"
     - do this by cleanly use commands (qundostack)
 - // TODO: exception handling or similar!!!